JrPlayers

 • Volunteer at least one adult per family to serve on a production committee (set, props, costume, etc)

-• Provide basic costume (possibly black or brown pants and shirt, jazz shoes if necessary)
+• Provide basic costume (possibly pants and shirt, jazz shoes if necessary)

 • Drop off students prior to start of rehearsal (no more than 15 minutes early)